top of page

-prostate.
+As men get older, the cells of the prostate begin to swell, which increases the size of the prostate.
 This is called benign prostatic hyperplasia (BPH), which means extra growth of normal (non-cancerous) cells.
 This isn’t usually serious, but sometimes the prostate grows so large that it puts pressure on your urethra (bladder outlet obstruction).
-This can make it difficult for you to pass urine (pee) and may cause other urinary symptoms such as:

 • Hesitancy during micturition,